Causal Inference under Network Interference Using a Mixture of Randomized Experiments: Introduction

-We summarize the main results of the paper as follows.
-In Section~\ref{sec: mixed design}, we define an unbiased estimator for the ATE under mixed randomization designs and establish bounds on the variance of the estimator given any cluster design (which is used in the cluster-based part of the experiment).
-Due to computational challenges, these variance bounds cannot be directly applied to optimize cluster design.
-We propose several heuristics for clustering and analyze the variance of the estimator in these heuristics.
-For general networks, we prove a bound on the ATE estimation variance in the order of $O({d^2}/(np))$ where $d$ is the maximum degree of the network, $n$ is the network size, and $p$ is the fraction of units that receive treatment.
-Our result improves the state-of-the-art $O(d^6/(np))$ upper bound in \cite{ugander2023randomized}, which uses cluster-based randomization design.
-We also establish a lower bound of $\Omega(d^{1.5}/(np))$ for any mixed design that matches the upper bound up to a factor of $\sqrt{d}$.
-For a family of sparse networks characterized by a growth constant $\kappa \ll d$, we improve the upper bound to $O({\kappa^7 d}/(np))$.
+We summarize the main results of the paper as follows. {In Section~\ref{section: set up}, we present the model and assumptions used in this article and introduce cluster-based randomization as a preliminary.
+We then explain how Bernoulli randomization can eliminate the bias in the cluster-based design and present our mixed randomization design.} In Section~\ref{section: known interference}, we define an unbiased estimator for TTE under mixed randomization designs and establish variance bounds for the estimator given any cluster design.
+Since these variance bounds cannot be directly applied to optimize cluster design due to computational challenges, we propose a heuristic for clustering and analyze the estimator's variance under this heuristic.
+For general networks, we prove that the TTE estimation variance is bounded by $O\left({d^2}/({np(1-p)})\right)$, where $d$ is the maximum degree of the network, $n$ is the network size, and $p$ is the fraction of units receiving treatment.
+We also establish a lower bound of $\Omega\left({d^{1.5}}/({np(1-p)})\right)$ for any mixed design, matching the upper bound up to a factor of $\sqrt{d}$. {Finally, we discuss why the commonly used regression adjustment approach is not appropriate in our setting.}

-In Section~\ref{sec:weight-invariant}, we extend the analysis to the case where the degree of interference between units, namely, the edge weights of the network, are unknown \emph{a priori}.
-We propose a weight-invariant mixed randomization design that is agnostic to edge weights, and show the algorithm has an upper bound on the estimation variance in the order of $O({d^3}/(np))$.
-Furthermore, we show that our proposed estimators are consistent and asymptotically normal provided that the graph is sufficiently sparse (Section~\ref{sec:asymptotic_normality}).
-Finally, we use numerical experiments to illustrate the efficacy of the proposed mixed randomization algorithms in Section~\ref{sec:simulation} and compare it with (pure) cluster-based randomization.
+In Section~\ref{sec: unknown interfernece}, we extend the analysis to the case where the degree of interference between units, i.e., the edge weights of the network, are unknown \emph{a priori}.
+We propose a weight-invariant mixed randomization design that is agnostic to edge weights and show that this algorithm achieves an upper bound on the estimation variance of $O\left({d^3}/({np(1-p)})\right)$. {Our bound aligns with the variance bound of the pseudo-inverse estimator from \citep{cortez2023low-order, eichhorn2024pseudo-inverse} under the same linear model and improves upon the $O\left({d^6}/({np(1-p)})\right)$ upper bound from \citep{ugander2023randomized}, which uses a purely cluster-based randomization design.} Furthermore, we demonstrate that our proposed estimators are consistent and asymptotically normal, provided the graph is sufficiently sparse (Section~\ref{section: Inference}).

+Finally, we present numerical experiments in Section~\ref{sec:simulation} to illustrate the efficacy of the proposed mixed randomization algorithms.
+We compare the performance of our method against cluster-based randomization and other alternative approaches.